 It finally happened – the NZXT has updated their H-series with brand new cases!
 And those are H200i (mini ITX), H400i (micro ATX), and the H700i (ATX), which is the model we’ll be taking a closer look at.
 This would be a spiritual successor to the tremendously popular H440, which is now a pretty aged PC case and one that undoubtedly deserves a modern update.

-This model sports smooth surfaces, sharp edges, as well as the prominent cable management, but also the “smart device,” which is something that sets it apart from the competition.
+This model sports smooth surfaces, sharp edges, a sizable tempered glass window as well as the prominent cable management, but also the “smart device,” which is something that sets it apart from the competition.
 Is this a worthy successor to the popular H440?
 Is it a worthwhile investment?
 Read on and find out!

 Unique Features of the NZXT H700i

 The H700i can be purchased in both white and black variants, as well as in a number of accent colors, such as red or blue.
 Its dimensions stand at 516 x 230 x 494mm, its weight at 27lbs, and it comes with a warranty period of two years.